net-lisias-kspu/ContractConfigurator/2-Parameters/5-Set Parameters/None Parameter.md

     // Default:   Prevent ALL of the following
     //title =

-    // Generally need completeInSequence set to true for this see the <a href=Parameters>Parameters</a>
+    // Generally need completeInSequence set to true for the None parameter.
-    // page for more details.
-    completeInSequence = true
+    // See the <a href=Parameters>Parameters</a> page for more details. completeInSequence = true

     PARAMETER